|Product Type||Shipped Product|

 If your engine is equipped with a manual trans. flywheel, there is no torque converter involved, and installing the starter with the engine on the stand and establishing ring gear clearance is a must.
 There is no need to bolt on the clutch pressure plate.
 The thick flywheel is flat and true without anything bolted onto it.

-High volume satin aluminum water pump with an aluminum impeller.
+High volume polished aluminum water pump with an aluminum impeller.
 This is a very high quality unit.

 120 AMP ONE WIRE CHROME ALTERNATOR AND ALUMINUM BRACKET KIT.